DirectoryTree/LdapRecord-Docs/laravel/auth/setup.md

 ### Forcing logouts on non Single-Sign-On users {#forcing-non-sso-logouts}

-If a user successfully authenticates to your Laravel application through single-sign-on, and their account happens to be deleted or disabled, the user will remain authenticated to your application for the duration of your Laravel application's session.
+If a user successfully authenticates to your Laravel application through single-sign-on, and their LDAP account happens to be deleted or disabled, the user will remain authenticated to your application for the duration of your Laravel application's session.

 If you would like all users in your application to be signed out automatically